Client protocol connectivity flow in Exchange 2013/2010 coexistence | Introduction and basic concepts| 1/4 | 20#23

 The implementation of public Exchange mail infrastructure is based upon a concept on which I describe as: “Exchange CAS server as a representative”

-When we need to “expose” our mail infrastructure to the public\external network, the underlying assumption is that we want to minimize the “exposure” to passable public network threats.
+When we need to “expose” our mail infrastructure to the public\external network, the underlying assumption is that we want to minimize the “exposure” to possible public network threats.

 External Exchange client’s request for mail service, will be “pointed” to the dedicated Public facing Exchange CAS server.